wolfskaempf/ga_statistics/README.md

 # ga_statistics
 Catering all the statistics lovers of the European Youth Parliament

+#Attention!
+The project is now continued inside of the eyp-developers organisation.
+You can find it here: https://github.com/eyp-developers/statistics

 Welcome!
 We aim to provide a reusable GA Statistics app that can be used on any given session with any set of committees.
 It's completely open source and uses [Python](http://python.org) in conjunction with the [Django Web Framework](https://www.djangoproject.com/).

 ***